Herick75/Pre-Compiled-Mesa-Turnip-Zink/README.md

 If you want to install armhf drivers on arm64, you will need to add multiarch support in your RootFS, type

-`dpkg --add-architecture armhf ; apt update`, after that you will be able to install the drivers .
+`dpkg --add-architecture armhf ; apt update`

+after that you will be able to install the drivers .

 Install the package using `apt install ./mesa-turnip-zink-<version>-<arch>.deb`.